hamdiitarek/Animal-Guessing-Game/README.md

 3. Commit your changes: `git commit -am 'Add new feature'`
 4. Push your changes to your fork: `git push origin my-feature-branch`
 5. Submit a pull request

+## License

+This code is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.